Holy League (1571): Members

+Forces and strength

 These Christian states were to have a force of 200 galleys, 100 other ships, 50,000 infantry, 4,500 cavalry and adequate artillery ready by 1 April each year.
 John of Austria, illegitimate half-brother of King Philip II of Spain, was designated supreme commander.

 The League kept membership open for the Holy Roman Empire, France and Portugal, but none of them joined.
-The Empire preferred to maintain its truce with Istanbul, while France had an active anti-Spanish alliance with the Ottomans.
+The Empire preferred to maintain its truce with Constantinople, while France had an active anti-Spanish alliance with the Ottomans.
 Portugal had no forces to spare, owing to its heavy engagement in its own Moroccan campaign, its ongoing maritime confrontations with the Ottomans in the Red Sea and the Indian Ocean, and colonial conflicts with the Malaccan and Johorean Sultanates.

+Engagements

 The League initially assembled a fleet to aid the Venetian defenders of Cyprus which was invaded by Ottoman forces under the command of Lala Mustafa in July 1570, but was too late to prevent the island's capture by the Ottomans.